Range Map

 Key Features for GA Buyers

-- Comfortable pressurization: Holds a 5,950 ft cabin altitude at the 45,000 ft ceiling, reducing fatigue on long transcontinental legs.
+- Comfortable pressurisation: A low cabin altitude at the 45,000 ft ceiling reduces fatigue on long transcontinental legs.

-- Garmin G5000 avionics: Touchscreen-controlled flight deck with integrated autothrottles, designed to lower two-pilot and single-pilot-capable workload.
+- Garmin G5000 avionics: Touchscreen-controlled flight deck with integrated autothrottles, designed to lower pilot workload in two-crew and single-pilot type-rated operations.

 Trade-offs

-- Speed: Its Mach 0.80 (446 KTAS) maximum cruise trails faster super-midsize rivals such as the Embraer Praetor 500 and the Gulfstream G280.
+- Speed: Its 446 KTAS (Mach 0.80) maximum cruise trails faster super-midsize rivals such as the Embraer Praetor 500 and the Gulfstream G280.

 - Range with payload: Coast-to-coast capable at about 2,700 nm, but west-bound transcontinental legs into strong winter headwinds may need a fuel stop depending on load.

-- Payload with full fuel: A full 11,394 lb fuel load leaves roughly 1,000 lb of payload – about four to five passengers with light bags.
+- Payload with full fuel: A full fuel load leaves roughly 1,000 lb of payload, about four to five passengers with light bags.
+Range and cabin load trade against each other on each mission.

 See Also